We found 4 providers with an interest in gastrointestinal problems and who accept Blue Cross Blue Shield HMO near Frisco, TX.

 All Interests: Rectal Problems, Crohn's Disease, Hemorrhoids, Colon Polyps, Diverticular Disease, Colon Problems, ...
 (Read more)

-Dr. Julianne Santarosa's area of specialization is general surgery.
-Her areas of expertise include the following: heartburn, gastric bypass surgery, and gallbladder removal surgery (cholecystectomy).
-Her average patient rating is 5.0 stars out of 5.
-Dr. Santarosa honors several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold.
-Dr. Santarosa is a graduate of SUNY, University at Buffalo School of Medicine & Biomedical Sciences.
-Her residency was performed at a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas.
-In addition to English, she speaks Spanish.
-She is professionally affiliated with Centennial Medical Center, Baylor Scott & White Health, and Texas Health Presbyterian Hospital Allen.
+Dr. Julianne Santarosa is a medical specialist in general surgery.
+Patient ratings for Dr. Santarosa average 4.5 stars out of 5.
+These areas are among her clinical interests: heartburn, gastric bypass surgery, and gallbladder removal surgery (cholecystectomy).
+Dr. Santarosa's hospital/clinic affiliations include Centennial Medical Center, Baylor Scott & White Health, and Texas Health Presbyterian Hospital Allen.
+She is an in-network provider for several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold.
 She is accepting new patients.
+Dr. Santarosa obtained her medical school training at SUNY, University at Buffalo School of Medicine & Biomedical Sciences and performed her residency at a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas.
+She is conversant in Spanish.

 Relevant Interests: , gastrointestinal problems (digestive disorders), heartburn, intestinal (bowel) problems, acid reflux (GERD)